Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/azure/README.md

 This folder contains a variant of the [_Quick Start SSL_](../../quickstart-ssl/README.md#quick-start-ssl) app configured to use [_Azure Event Hubs_](https://azure.microsoft.com/en-us/products/event-hubs) as the target cluster.
 You may follow the [instructions](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-create) to perform the following operations:

- - Create an Event Hubs _namespace_ .
+ - Create an Event Hubs _namespace_.
  - Create an Event Hub (one Event Hub per Kafka topic) with name `stocks`.
- - Ensure the Kafka protocol is enabled on the namespace (it should enabled by default depending on pricing tier choosen but you can check in _Settings->Properties_).
+ - Ensure the Kafka protocol is enabled on the namespace (it should be enabled by default depending on pricing tier chosen but you can check in _Settings->Properties_).
  - Retrieve a Shared Access Policy connection string with the required permissions (`Listen` for consumers, `Send` for producers).

 The [docker-compose.yml](docker-compose.yml) file has been revised to realize the integration with _Azure Event Hubs_ as follows: